MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint_page-recommendations.md

 ![Recommendations Diagram](media/DMC_SharePointRecommendationConceptual_largertextsize.png)

 ## How to disable recommendations
+To learn how to disable at the page and site level, see [SharePoint page recommendations](https://support.office.com/article/sharepoint-page-recommendations-12bf4c4e-3452-4575-afd4-ef7536b027fa/).

-There are different ways to hide or disable recommendations:
+In the article linked above, you'll learn the three different ways to hide or disable recommendations:

 -   Users can hide individual recommendations

 -   Page authors can turn off recommendations for the pages they create

--   Site owners can disable recommendations at the site level.
+-   Site owners can disable recommendations at the site level

-To learn how to disable at the page and site level, see [SharePoint page recommendations](https://support.office.com/article/sharepoint-page-recommendations-12bf4c4e-3452-4575-afd4-ef7536b027fa/).

 > [!NOTE]
 > Recommendations can't be disabled for an entire tenant.